zimicjs/zimic/README.md

-The return by `requests` are simplified objects based on the [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) web APIs, containing an already parsed body in `request.body`, typed headers in `request.headers`, typed path params in `request.pathParams`, and typed search params in `request.searchParams`.
+The return by `requests` are simplified objects based on the [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) web APIs, containing the body in `request.body`, typed headers in `request.headers`, typed path params in `request.pathParams`, and typed search params in `request.searchParams`.

+The body is already parsed based on the header `content-type` of the request or response.
+JSON objects, form data, search params, blobs, and plain text are supported.
+If no `content-type` exists, Zimic tries to parse the body as JSON and falls back to plain text if it fails.

 If you need access to the original `Request` and `Response` objects, you can use the `request.raw` property: